lloydcotten/common-mq/README.md

 Publishes a message to the queue.
 The message can be a JavaScript object, a string, or a Buffer.

 #### .ack(messageId)
-If the queue does not support automatically handle the removing of messages (once received by a subscriber), or this option is turned off in the options, you will need to call the the `.ack()` method once you have successfully received the message.
+If the queue does not support automatically removing messages (once received by a subscriber), or this option is turned off in the options, you will need to call the the `.ack()` method once you have successfully received the message.
 The underlying queue provider implementation will handle deleting or acknowledging the message, depending how that particular queue provider handles this concept.

 The `messageId` will be the same as passed by the `'message'` event callback.